 Idaho Conservation Corps

-History Idaho Conservation Corps is a state wide program of Northwest Youth Corps.
-Northwest Youth Corps (NYC) was started in 1982—during a tough economic period—with the mission of helping youth and young adults to learn, grow, and experience success.
+Idaho Conservation Corps is a state wide program of Northwest Youth Corps.
+Northwest Youth Corps (NYC) was started in 1984—during a tough economic period—with the mission of helping youth and young adults to learn, grow, and experience success.
 Since that time, NYC has helped 17,000 diverse young people benefit from education, leadership, empowerment, and challenge, while completing high priority resource management objectives across the state.
 Annually NYC crews carry out 180,000 hours of projects such as invasive plant removal, riparian planting, stream restoration, fence construction, and trail maintenance for a variety of federal, state, and local partners.

 Idaho Conservation Corps offers a challenging education and job-training experience that helps youth and young adults from diverse backgrounds develop the skills they need to lead full and productive lives.